 - national and Northern Territory security and governance

-- health and emergency services
+- medical transport and emergency services

 - transport, freight and logistics

 - defence and policing

 - people with specialist skills that are critical to maintaining key government services, industries or businesses

 Each category has strict eligibility criteria and conditions.
 Read more about the exemption categories.

 People ’automatically’ exempt under any of these categories do not need to apply for exemption.
 However, while exempt from forced quarantine, all people in this ‘automatic’ category must still observe all physical distancing, hand hygiene and cough and sneeze etiquette measures.